 - Either red dot optics or iron sights can be used for the .22 rimfire event.

-The shoots this year will be run in the afternoon, 12:30PM sign up.
-Shooting starting at 1:00PM and should end around 4:30PM, depending on the number of shooters.
+July and August shoots will be run in the afternoon, 12:30PM sign up.
+Shooting starting at 1:00PM and should end by 4:30PM, depending on the number of shooters.

 For more information, contact: